NH1922/Salesforce-related-python-scripts/README.md

 [pagelayout_style_changer.py](https://github.com/NH1922/Salesforce-related-python-scripts/blob/master/pagelayout_style_changer.py) - Sets styles of sections based on the set criteria to Two Columns Left To right for all page layouts in a folder.

 [required_fields.py](https://github.com/NH1922/Salesforce-related-python-scripts/blob/master/required_fields.py) - Finds all required fields at page layout levels for objects across all their page layouts.

 [reporttypenames.py](https://github.com/NH1922/Salesforce-related-python-scripts/blob/master/Reports/reporttypenames.py) creates a mapping of fields in a custom report type with their api names and labels.
+[FLS.py](https://github.com/NH1922/Salesforce-related-python-scripts/blob/master/FLS.py) Extracts FLS of a particular object for a profile.